mkamergani/Weather-Journal-App/README.md

 # Weather Journal App
-a project 2 of Front End Developer Udacity Nanodegree
+project 2 of Front End Developer Udacity Nanodegree

 # Description
 A web app that uses OpenWeatherMap API to get weather based on user's location, and dynamically update UI.